 Known in the Western world as the main ingredient used to make miso soup, time-honored miso paste has been used traditionally to help battle conditions like fatigue, stomach ulcers, high blood pressure and inflammation.
 Recent research shows that it may even be associated with other health benefits, including reduced cancer cell growth, enhanced digestive health and lower cholesterol levels.
-Plus, it’s also loaded with probiotics and important nutrients, making it a worthy addition to any meal plan.
+Plus, it’s considered one of the great probiotic foods, making it a worthy addition to any meal plan.

 What is miso paste made out of?
 And what is miso good for?
 Keep reading for everything you need to know about this flavorful fermented ingredient.

 Miso is a salty paste made from fermented beans (usually soybeans) that has been a staple ingredient in the Japanese diet for thousands of years.
 It can also be made using certain grains, such as fermented barley, rice or oats, mixed with salt and a bacteria called koji — which results in a range of miso tastes, colors and uses.
 It is one of the best condiments to keep on hand, as it’s versatile in recipes and packed with some noteworthy miso health benefits.